Ministry of Defence Main Building

-The Ministry of Defence Main Building or MOD Main Building, also known as MOD Whitehall or originally as the Whitehall Gardens Building, is a grade I listed government office building located on Whitehall in London.
-The building was designed by E. Vincent Harris in 1915 and constructed between 1939 and 1959 on part of the former site of the Palace of Whitehall, specifically Montagu House, Pembroke House and part of Whitehall Gardens.
-It was initially occupied by the Air Ministry and the Board of Trade before in 1964 becoming the current home of the Ministry of Defence.
+The Ministry of Defence Main Building or MOD Main Building, also known as MOD Whitehall or originally as the Whitehall Gardens Building, is a Grade I listed government office building located on Whitehall in London.
+The building was designed by E. Vincent Harris in 1915 and constructed between 1939 and 1959 on part of the site of the Palace of Whitehall, specifically Pelham House, Cromwell House, Montagu House, Pembroke House and part of Whitehall Gardens.
+It was initially occupied by the Air Ministry and the Board of Trade before becoming the current home of the Ministry of Defence in 1964.

 By the 1990s the building was no longer considered fit for purpose and had become expensive to maintain.
-A major refurbishment was therefore undertaken between 2000 and 2004 through a contract under the private finance initiative.
+A major refurbishment was therefore undertaken between 2000 and 2004 through a private finance initiative contract.

 Location

 Comprising a site of 3 ha, the building is located on Whitehall within the City of Westminster, central London.
 Whitehall is lined with numerous government departments and offices and is close to the Houses of Parliament.
 Whitehall is located to the west.
-Between Whitehall and Main Building is Banqueting House which is the only remaining component of the Palace of Whitehall.
+Between Whitehall and Main Building is Banqueting House which is the only remaining component of the Palace of Whitehall to survive intact.
 To the north is Horse Guards Avenue.
-The street is home to Whitehall Court and also the Old War Office building which was formerly government offices but is now earmarked for conversion to a hotel after being sold to developers in 2016.
+The street is home to Whitehall Court and also the Old War Office building, former government offices which have been converted into mixed use development including a hotel, restaurants and apartments.
 The building is separated from Victoria Embankment and the River Thames to the east by public gardens known as Whitehall Gardens.
 Richmond Terrace is to the south and is now used as a private car park, although a public pedestrian route is maintained.
 Adjacent to Richmond Terrace is the Curtis Green Building, the headquarters of the Metropolitan Police Service since November 2016 and otherwise known as New Scotland Yard.
 The Department of Health occupies the neighbouring building, Richmond House.

 The building is located within the Whitehall Conservation Area, and was identified by Westminster City Council as a landmark building within their 2003 audit of the conservation area.

+Queen Mary's Steps, once part of the Palace of Whitehall, are near the north east corner of the building.
+They indicate the position of the river before the Thames Embankment was built.

 Early history

 Previous use of site

 The building is located on the site of the Palace of Whitehall, which was the main residence of the English monarchs in London from 1530 until 1698 when most of its structures were destroyed by a fire.
-Despite some rebuilding, financial constraints prevented large scale reconstruction.
+Despite some rebuilding, financial constraints prevented large-scale reconstruction.
 In the second half of the 18th century, much of the site was leased for the construction of town houses.
 By the early 19th century some of the Georgian town houses were occupied as government offices.